 We are working with farmers and landowners, conservationists and communities to improve the curlews’ chances.
 In the Severn and Avon Vale where the birds are struggling to safely rear young, we’re working to find solutions to adapt to the birds’ needs.
 We are supporting farmers to protect the curlews that use their land.

 As part of our Severn and Avon Vale project, WWT is testing an innovative process called headstarting.
 We take eggs from wild pairs, incubate the eggs and rear the young in aviaries, until they’re old enough to fly; then we release them back into the wild.
 By keeping them safe at this critical period of life, we can increase the productivity of the parents many times over and will encourage them to lay a second clutch in some cases.
 In the long term we still need to find ways to help chicks survive when born in the wild, but headstarting can increase the number of breeding adults giving the species a chance to recover.

 We are developing research into what’s causing the decline of the curlew and in particular the role that predators play.
 We aim to find out why the UK has so many of these types of predators and what can be done about it.
 Many other ground-nesting birds, like lapwing and redshank, are also declining, because they face the same pressures.

 We are using what we learn in the Severn and Avon Vale project, and the headstarting initiative, to try to boost national curlew conservation.
 Conservation works best when local groups work together, sharing experience and pooling knowledge.
 We help to co-ordinate the Curlew Forum, which works to achieve this across the country.
 We also participate in national initiatives to kick-start curlew recovery, including talking to officials about how government can support curlew recovery and the farmers who deliver it on the ground.

-Find out more about what curlews eat, behaviours, how to identify, and where you can still see them in the UK.
+Find out more about curlew behaviour, how to identify them, and where you can still see them in the UK.